hyperledger-archives/composer/packages/composer-website/jekylldocs/getting-started/getting-started-with-playground.md

 Before beginning, you will need:

-* A GitHub account (if you want to import sample business network from GitHub)
+* A GitHub account (if you want to import sample business networks from GitHub)
 * A supported browser i.e. any modern version of Chrome, Firefox or Safari

 ---

 The Online Playground can be accessed here: <a href="https://composer-playground.mybluemix.net" target="blank">composer-playground.mybluemix.net</a>

 Simply click "Let's Blockchain" to begin using Online Playground!
-Play around with any of the available samples however you like - clearing your browser storage will effectively "reset" the Online Playground.
+Play around with any of the available samples however you like - clearing your browser local storage will effectively "reset" the Online Playground.
 If you're looking for a more guided example of what Playground can do, try the [Playground Tutorial](../tutorials/playground-guide.html).

 <a href="https://composer-playground.mybluemix.net" target="blank"><img src="../assets/img/LetsBlockchain.png"></a>